 And I grieved alone.

 Grief over not being able to have children is acceptable for couples going through biological infertility.
-Grief over childlessness for a single woman in her thirties and forties is not as accepted.
-Instead, it's assumed we just don't understand that our fertility has a limited lifespan and we are simply being reckless with chance.
-We're labeled "career women" as if we graduated college, burned our bras and got jobs to exhibit some sort of feminist muscle.
-Or, it's assumed we're not 'trying hard enough,' or we're 'being too picky.'
-The latest trend is to assume we don't really want children because we haven't frozen our eggs, adopted or had a biological baby as a single woman.
+Grief over childlessness for a single woman in her thirties and forties is less accepted.
+Instead, it's assumed we just don't understand that our fertility has a limited lifespan and we are being reckless with chance.
+We're labeled "career women" as if we graduated college, burned our bras, and got jobs to exhibit some sort of feminist muscle.
+Or, it's assumed we're not trying hard enough, or we're being too picky.
+The latest trend is to assume we don't really want children because we haven't frozen our eggs, adopted, or had a biological baby as a single woman.

 I'm 42 now, and I've quietly moved on.
 Becoming a mother at this point would be a very happy surprise.
 Of course, I still have my moments.
-That hard-won peace of mind can be interrupted by an unexpected package from a PR agency sending me a newborn baby onesie for promotion.
+That hard-won peace of mind can be interrupted by an unexpected package from a PR agency sending me a onesie for promotion.
 (There's something about a onesie I have no use for that is especially tender).
 Or when people assume I never wanted kids because I don't have any.
-Or act surprised when I reveal that I do.
-Or worse, presume I am happier for being childless or more fortunate for not having to 'worry about kids.'
-Some have even come to call me "childfree" -- a term coined by those who have chosen never to have children and have no desire to have children, simply because I've 'chosen' to wait for love.
+Or when they act surprised when I reveal that I do.
+Or worse, presume that I am happier for being childless, or more fortunate for not having to "worry about kids."
+Some have even come to call me "childfree" — a term coined by those who have chosen never to have children and have no desire to have children — simply because I've "chosen" to wait for love.
 I not only have to cope with my circumstantial infertility, but I have to defend my desire to be married to someone I'm crazy about before conceiving.
 I have to defend why I'm not a mother when it's all I ever wanted to be.

-I cautiously hold onto the hope that I may still have a chance to hold my baby in my arms -- and that I am still attractive to men who want children too.
+I cautiously hold on to the hope that I may still have a chance to hold my baby in my arms — and that I am still attractive to men who want children, too.
 I know I'm not alone.
 I am one of the 18 percent of American women between the ages of 40 and 44 who are childless.
-Pew Research reports that half of this group has chosen that fate; they are childfree by choice.
-And the rest of us, about one million American childless women ages 40 to 44, suffer from biological or circumstantial infertility.
+Pew Research reports that half of this group has chosen that fate; they report that they are childfree by choice.
+The rest of us, about 1 million American childless women ages 40 to 44, suffer from biological or circumstantial infertility.